DC Statehood to Go to House Floor for Vote on June 26

 "This is an appropriate time to bring the bill to the floor," Hoyer said.
 "To show respect for a city that has a very large African-American population."

 Hoyer, who represents part of Maryland, referred to Bowser as governor when introducing her at the press conference.
-Del.
-Eleanor Holmes Norton and Council Chairman Phil Mendelson also attended.
-The Washington Post first reported a date had been set.
+D.C.'s nonvoting congresswoman, Del.
+Eleanor Holmes Norton, and city council Chairman Phil Mendelson also attended.

 "I am very grateful for the priority our leadership has given this bill," Norton said.
 She said that the pandemic has meant that only a few bills will go under the consideration of the full House this year.